 How are Weeds Spread

-Many weeds were introduced to Australia as ornamental plants or for herbal medicine which have since 'escaped' and are now impacting natural areas.
+Many weeds were introduced to Australia as ornamental plants, for agricultural use or soil conservation purposes and have since 'escaped' and are negatively impacting natural areas.

 Tips for Weed Control

 As a general rule, any weed should be controlled before flowering so seeds cannot develop.
-Any part of the plant capable of reproducing, such as tubers, rhizomes, seeds and berries should be placed in a bag and removed off site or carefully placed in Council’s green waste bin.
-Plant debris can also be composted on site.
+Any part of the plant capable of reproducing, such as tubers, rhizomes, seeds and berries should be carefully removed and placed in Council’s green waste bin or disposed of at an authorised facility.
+Plant material that can not reproduce can be composted.
 Contact Council’s Weeds Officer on 1300 434 434 for more information.